 Caravan and camper trailer motor vehicle tax reduction

-The NSW Government is helping ease the cost of living for people and families across NSW, by reducing the motor vehicle tax on privately-registered caravans and camper trailers by 40%.
+The NSW Government has reduced the motor vehicle tax on privately-registered caravans and camper trailers by 40%.

-This reduction applies to new registrations and renewals of privately-registered towed caravans and purpose-built camper trailers, from 255kg up to 4.5 tonnes, due from 1 November 2018.
+This reduction applies to new registrations and renewals of privately-registered towed caravans and purpose-built camper trailers, from 255kg up to 4.5 tonnes.

-The tax is being reduced in response to community and caravan industry feedback around the lesser use of caravans compared with the average car.
+The vehicle tax is reduced in response to community and caravan industry feedback around the lesser use of caravans compared with the average car.

 It is also forms part of the NSW Government’s program of rebates and savings to help reduce the cost of living for people and families across NSW.
 This includes Senior Cards, Toll Relief and Active Kids.
 To find out more visit the Service NSW website.

 Frequently asked questions

 This initiative complements pensioner registration concessions, which provides exemptions from certain registration costs on one vehicle.
 A pensioner receiving a concession on a vehicle other than their caravan or camper trailer is still be eligible for the 40% motor vehicle tax reduction.

 Motor vehicle tax is based on the tare weight of a vehicle to reflect the damage that is causes to the road network.